UBS to change how advisers get paid ahead of fiduciary rule deadline

 For instance, customers can still opt for accounts that require them to pay commissions on each transaction, rather than a flat fee based on assets.
 UBS will still receive the commissions, but because they no longer factor into pay, advisers will not have an incentive to repeatedly trade in retirement accounts for the sake of higher bonuses.

-In taking this approach, UBS will have to insert new language into contracts before the fiduciary rule goes into full effect in January.
+In taking this approach, UBS will have to notify customers of related changes before the fiduciary rule goes into full effect in January.
 The rule is intended to force advisers to put customers' best interests ahead of profits.
-By signing documents that include a "best interest contract exemption," customers are acknowledging that the products and accounts they choose may not be favoured by the Labor Department.
+By accepting the so-called "best interest contract exemption" and not actively choosing another option, customers are acknowledging that the accounts they choose have met necessary conditions.

 UBS is the last of the big four U.S. brokerages to detail plans for compliance with the controversial rule, whose fate has been in question.